rust-lang/book/second-edition/src/ch09-01-unrecoverable-errors-with-panic.md

 In this case, the line indicated is part of our code, and if we go to that line, we see the `panic!` macro call.
-In other cases, the `panic!` call might be in code that our code calls.
-The filename and line number reported by the error message will be someone else’s code where the `panic!` macro is called, not the line of our code that eventually led to the `panic!` call.
+In other cases, the `panic!` call might be in code that our code calls, and the filename and line number reported by the error message will be someone else’s code where the `panic!` macro is called, not the line of our code that eventually led to the `panic!` call.
 We can use the backtrace of the functions the `panic!` call came from to figure out the part of our code that is causing the problem.
 We’ll discuss what a backtrace is in more detail next.

 ### Using a `panic!` Backtrace